 So, we have read the specific command given to humans to not test God at His word and promise.
 (Deut.6:16).
 We simply trust His Word in childlike faith.
 Scripture tell us, “Without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek Him” (Heb.11:6).
 Further, James tell us the following about faith, “But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord.
 Such a person is double-minded and unstable in all they do” (Jam.1:6-8).
 Yes, whatever God has promised in His Word is true and sure and can be forever relied upon.
 (You can read more on, “Jesus Faith” at: http://bulamanriver.net/2811)

 However, most humans are not well versed with God’s Word like Jesus was to be tempted by the devil in the way He was.
 Most of humanity are hugely unaware of God’s promises for them.
 So, the devil will use their ignorance to tempt them.
 Does that ring true for any of us?
 We ought to be well-versed with God’s Word and promises for us.
 Our salvation depends upon it.
 Just as assistance and pointer, I would refer you to the following website to get acquainted with God’s promises: http://scripturepromises.com/.
 I do not sponsor this site nor do I benefit from what they do.
-I merely use it as a reference point for you to further explore God’s Word and discover God’s precious promises for you and your loved ones in your studies.
+I merely use it as a reference point for you to further explore God’s Word and discover God’s precious promises for you and your loved ones in your reading and study of the Word of God, the Holy Bible.
 Peter tells us the following, “He has given us His very great and precious promises, so that by these you might be partakers of the divine nature having escaped the corruption that is in the world through lust” (2 Pet.1:4).

 So, the second temptation we will face in the world of Satan concerns reliance upon God’s promises, and desisting from doing things that seems right in our own eyes.
 Proverbs tell us this, “There is a path before each person that seems right, but it ends in death” (Pro.14:12, NLT).
 Humanity desperately needs all the promises of God.
 Without them we are in constant danger of spiritual and physical exposure.
 In most cases for humanity, this is the way Satan tempts humans to sin on this second point – through ignorance and self-reliance instead of looking to God’s Word and promises for guidance and support.
 And of course, as we get to be more versed with God’s promises, remember the command to never put God to the test by trying Him on His promises.
 Just believe and trust His Word wholeheartedly.